NAKAMURA MATAGORÔ II

 January 1921: he makes his first appearance on stage at the Ichimuraza, receiving the name of Nakamura Matagorô II.

-November 1959: revival at the Kabukiza of Tsuruya Namboku IV's masterpiece "Sakura Hime Azuma Bunshô", which is supervised by Mishima Yukio; Matagorô plays the roles of Awazu Shichirô and Sentarô [casting].
+November 1959: revival at the Kabukiza of Tsuruya Nanboku IV's masterpiece "Sakura Hime Azuma Bunshô", which is supervised by Mishima Yukio; Matagorô plays the roles of Awazu Shichirô and Sentarô [casting].

-December 1966: second month of the opening ceremony of the National Theater with the full length performance of the classic "Sugawara Denju Tenarai Kagami"; Matagorô plays the role of Tonami [casting].
+December 1966: second month of the opening ceremony of the National Theatre with the full length performance of the classic "Sugawara Denju Tenarai Kagami"; Matagorô plays the role of Tonami [casting].

-April 1981: revival at the National Theater of Nishizawa Ippô's drama "Keisei Hama no Masago"; Matagorô plays the role of Maeda Toshiie [casting].
+April 1981: revival at the National Theatre of Nishizawa Ippô's drama "Keisei Hama no Masago"; Matagorô plays the role of Maeda Toshiie [casting].

 April 1986: Kabuki tour in South America [more details].